hashicorp/terraform-website/content/source/docs/enterprise/api/team-access.html.md

 The team access APIs are used to associate a team to permissions on a workspace.
 A single `team-workspace` resource contains the relationship between the Team and Workspace, including the privileges the team has on the workspace.

+-> **Note**: A `team-workspace` resource represents a direct relationship and permission level between a Team and Workspace, but is not an exclusive indicator of the team's access to the workspace.
+A team's `team-workspace` permission level can be overridden with organization-level permission settings.
+For more information, see [Managing Workspace Access](../users-teams-organizations/teams.html#managing-workspace-access).

 ## List Team Access to Workspaces

 `GET /team-workspaces`